petercrona/frontend-framework-from-scratch/README.md

 # frontend-framework-from-scratch

-I recommend first having a look at: [Download PDF learning report](report.pdf).
+I recommend first having a look at [the PDF learning report](report.pdf).

 ## Run